BohTsR/BachThesis/README.md

 ## Components and tools
 1. Microcontroller ESP32
-2. Sensors, such us DTH22
-3. Driver for ESP32
+2. Driver for ESP32
-4. Tohnny IDE
+3. Tohnny IDE

 Basically, these are all the necessary components for a successful implementation